 A directory traversal vulnerability can exist either in web servers or web applications.
 Web applications that fail to validate input parameters (like form parameters and cookie values) are vulnerable to directory traversal attacks.

 If a web server or web application is vulnerable to directory traversal attack, the attacker can exploit the vulnerability to reach the root directory and access restricted files and directories.
 Attackers can modify critical files such as programs or libraries, download password files, expose source code of the web application, or execute powerful commands on the web server, which can lead to complete compromise of the web server.

 A Directory Traversal Attack can occur when user-supplied input is not properly filtered or sanitized.

 The following data must be sanitized properly before being processed:

 - HTTP Request Headers

-With this, the attacker can steal the sensitive information about the user accounts in the server.
+With this action, the attacker can steal sensitive user accounts information in the server.

-To prevent directory traversal attack, it is necessary to perform proper input validation on all the entities mentioned in the Methods section above.
+To prevent directory traversal attacks, you must perform proper input validation on all of the entities mentioned in the Methods section above.
 This includes normalizing the input data to account for obfuscations and encodings.

-For applications being actively developed, such filtering and validation should be part of the SDLC and developers or testing teams should be trained to identify and prevent such vulnerabilities.
+For applications being actively developed, this filtering and validation should be part of the SDLC.
+Developers and testing teams should be trained to identify and prevent such vulnerabilities.

 OWASP Top 10, PCI-DSS